An isomorphism theorem for infinite reduced free products: Introduction

-We point out that the algebras for which we prove isomorphism theorems are never nuclear; this follows from the combination of \cite[Theorem 4.6]{Dykm2} and the fact that free group factors are not injective.
-In (\ref{I_5Z17_Imt}) above, when $C$ is not exact, they are not even exact.
-They are also never $\Zh$-stable.
-It is conceivable, although our methods do little towards this and we suspect that the general statement is false, that two infinite reduced free products of purely infinite simple separable nuclear unital \ca{s} satisfying the Universal Coefficient Theorem are isomorphic whenever they have isomorphic K-theory.
-No K-theoretic classification can go much farther.
-For example, in~\cite{PhlVls1}, with $D$ being the $3^{\I}$~UHF algebra, there is an action $\af$ of $\Z / 3 \Z$ on
+The algebras in our theorems are never nuclear; this follows from \cite[Theorem~4.6]{Dykm2} and the fact that free group factors are not injective.
+Moreover, in~(\ref{I_5Z17_Imt}), if at least one of the free factors $C_n$ is not exact, then the resulting free product is not exact.
+The algebras are also never $\Zh$-stable.
+It is conceivable, although our methods do little towards this, that, under suitable assumptions on the states, in particular that infinitely many of them are not pure, two infinite reduced free products of purely infinite simple separable nuclear unital \ca{s} satisfying the Universal Coefficient Theorem are isomorphic whenever they have isomorphic K-theory.
+We give further discussion of the purely infinite case starting before \cref{P_6302_UCT}.

-such that $C^* (\Z / 3 \Z, A, \af)$ is not isomorphic to its opposite algebra.
-Thus, $A$ and its opposite can't be distinguished by K-theoretic invariants, not even if one includes the Cuntz semigroup.
-This crossed product is even $\Zh$-stable, in fact, $D$-stable, and, by Proposition~4.11 of~\cite{PhlVls2}, satisfies the Universal Coefficient Theorem.
-Although we have not yet checked, the same proof likely applies to $D \otimes [\C^3 \fr C ([0, 1])^{\fr 3}]^{\fr \infty}$, in which the action on the first free factor $\C^3 \fr C ([0, 1])^{\fr 3}$ in the infinite free product is $\af$ and the actions on the remaining copies of $\C^3 \fr C ([0, 1])^{\fr 3}$ are trivial.

-(It is not known whether, assuming simplicity, the crossed product of an Elliott classifiable \ca{} by a finite group is again Elliott classifiable.
-However, the action $\af$ above has the continuous Rokhlin property, and the crossed product of a simple separable nuclear unital $\Zh$-stable \ca{} satisfying the Universal Coefficient Theorem by an action of a finite group with this property is again $\Zh$-stable and, by Proposition~3.8 of~\cite{PhlVls2}, satisfies the Universal Coefficient Theorem.)
+There are clear limits to any classification statement based only on K-theoretic data.
+Simply tensoring with~$\Zh$ gives a nonisomorphic \ca. Real rank zero does not help.
+See \cref{Ex_6601_UHF}.
+More dramatically, at least for finite reduced free products, one can tensor with a UHF algebra and form the crossed product by an extremely well behaved action of a finite cyclic group (of a kind known to preserve both $\Zh$-stability and the Universal Coefficient Theorem), but get an algebra not isomorphic to its opposite algebra.
+See \cref{Ex_6603_Opp} and the discussion afterwards.